tusharmath/tusharm.com/contents/about.md

 template: about.jade
 ```

-This is a condensed list of everything that I have done professionally.
+This is a condensed list of everything that I have done so far, professionally.
 I have worked with transcontinental teams and also independently through the full software development life cycle of multiple projects.
-My choice of programming languages - `C` `C#` `Powershell` and `CoffeeScript`.
+Currently I am working with a Bangalore based startup [Aplopio](http://aplopio.com) as a **Front-End Engineer**.
+My choice of programming languages - `C` `C#` and `CoffeeScript`.

 A *single page version* of my resume is also available [here](/files/cv.pdf).

 #Experience
 ###Software Developer, ZS Associates (Jan 2011 - Jan 2013)